ArduPilot/ardupilot/libraries/AP_DDS/README.md

 ### Using the ROS2 CLI to Read Ardupilot Data

-If you have installed the microROS agent and ROS2 Humble
+If you have installed the microROS agent and ROS 2 Humble

 - Source the ros2 installation
   ```bash